AlexDisler/cordova-plugin-inapppurchase/README.md

 ## Debugging

+- Are you testing on a real device?
+In App purchases are not supported in emulators/simulators.
 - Have you enabled In-App Purchases for your App ID?
 - Have you checked Cleared for Sale for your product?
 - Does your project’s .plist Bundle ID match your App ID?